Tere-Parra/Finding-genes-correlated-to-abiotic-stress-in-plants./README.md

 head(adjacency)

 # translate the adjacency into TOM and calculate the corresponding dissimilarity
-# this action minimize the effects of noise and spurious associations
+# This action minimizes the effects of noise and spurious associations

 TOM = TOMsimilarityFromExpr(adjacency,
                           TOMType = "signed",